cvardhan501/HealthMate-AI/README.md

 stomach pain
 cold and cough
 chest pain breathing problem
 ⚠ Disclaimer

 This app provides general health advice only.
 It is NOT a substitute for professional medical consultation.

 👨‍💻 Author

 C Vishnu Vardhan
 B.Tech CSE (AI & ML) – Amity University Bengaluru
----### ✅ What you need to do- Replace:```mdhttps://your-render-link.onrender.com
-with your actual deployed link